pgneri/plugin-camera-custom/README.md

 ### Description

-Cordova plugin which mask Selfie camera.
+Cordova plugin which mask camera.

 ### Using the plugin